jeremyk1/minima-blog/README.md

 ## Installation

-Add this line to your Jekyll site's Gemfile:
+Add this line to your Jekyll site's Gemfile.
+(Not necessary as it lives in the `_config.yml` ):

 ```ruby
 gem "minima"